 Verve – The Sermon Espresso

 This light, fruity espresso roast is a favorite amongst Verve fans.
-Based in the sleepy surf town of Santa Cruz, California, Verve has swept the coffee world off of its feet as its gained immense popularity throughout the years.
+Based in the sleepy surf town of Santa Cruz, California, Verve has swept the coffee world off its feet as it has gained immense popularity throughout the years.

 Perhaps a big reason why the Sermon Espresso blend tastes so excellent is that it’s only sourced from the best villages in Brazil, Colombia, and Ethiopia.